weirdgme/terraform-gke/README.md

 ## Author Information

-This repository is maintained by Serge (https://github.com/kserge2001)
+This repository is maintained by JImi (https://github.com/weirdgme)

 ## License